Dave Goldberg’s Electric Guitars

 This Gibson L-4CES – for Electric Cutaway Dave Goldberg is playing looks to be quite an early one with a single pickup and was used at sometime by just about every jazz guitarist.
 This Gibson electric to feature a stylish Florentine cutaway.
 Its 1st incarnation had 1 –single-coil pickup (a P90 in the neck position, and a carved rosewood bridge

-The Gibson L-4 archtop became jazz’s greatest rhythm instrument in the hands of 6-string innovators like the virtuoso Eddie Lang in the 1920s and assured the company’s dominance of the guitar market even before the outbreak of World War I. The L-4’s story – evolved from an acoustic guitar to the dynamic L-4 CES Mahogany Archtop of today – is perhaps the best illustration of Gibson’s historic dedication.
-The first wave of these guitars were built in small batches throughout the 1950s, but were perfected late in the decade.
-Along the way the guitar’s body traded its rounded edges for a single cutaway horn to allow easier access to the high notes – a sign of the L-4’s evolution from rhythm to lead-and-rhythm instrument.
-Finally, in 1958, the design reached a pinnacle with a run of 20 guitars bearing the Gibson L-4 CES name.
-Some had Charlie Christian pickups, others Alnicos, and a few sported humbuckers.
-Over time the humbuckers proved the most versatile and practical, and thus today’s graceful mahogany L-4 CES model reached maturity.
+The Gibson L-4 Archtop became Jazz’s greatest Rhythm Instrument in the hands of 6-string innovators like the virtuoso Eddie Lang in the 1920s and assured the Company’s dominance of the guitar market even before the outbreak of WW1.
+The L-4’s story – evolved from an Acoustic Guitar to the dynamic L-4 CES Mahogany Archtop of today – is perhaps the best illustration of Gibson’s historic dedication.
+The 1st wave of these Guitars were built in small batches throughout the 1950s, but were perfected late in the decade.
+Along the way the Guitar’s body traded its rounded edges for a single Cutaway Horn to allow easier access to the high notes – a sign of the L-4’s evolution from Rhythm to Lead-&-rhythm Instrument.
+Finally, in 1958, the design reached a pinnacle with a run of 20 Guitars bearing the Gibson L-4 CES name.
+Some had Charlie Christian Pick-ups, others Alnicos, and a few sported humbuckers.
+Over time the humbuckers proved the most versatile and practical, and thus today’s graceful Mahogany L-4 CES Model reached maturity.

 The Gibson L-4 CES is a Custom Shop Hollowbody that was designed around the L-4C and the ES-175.
-It was originally made in 1949 and was the first Gibson electrics with the pointed Florentine cutaway.
-Both the L-4CE and the L-4CES were never listed as regular production electrics.
-Actually the ES-175 was an L-4C with a plywood top instead of a carved maple top.
-There were a few electrified L-4Cs made in the late 50‘s.
-These guitars were fitted with a Charlie Christian Pickup.
-The L-4 CES is this same version with the exception of it had either Alnico pickups or a vintage humbucker (Feb 1957).
+It was originally made in 1949 and was the 1st Gibson electrics with the pointed Florentine cutaway.
+Both the L-4CE and the L-4CES were never listed as regular production Electrics.
+Actually the ES-175 was an L-4C with a plywood Top instead of a carved maple Top.
+There were a few Electrified L-4Cs made in the late 50‘s.
+These Guitars were fitted with a Charlie Christian Pick-up.
+The L-4 CES is this same version with the exception of it had either Alnico pickups or a Vintage humbucker (Feb 1957).
 This is one of more rare Gibsons.

-When first released the L-4 had a single coil pickup (P-90 style) that was mounted near the neck and a volume and tone control with the 1/4 inch guitar jack mounted on the rim (side) of the guitar.
-The neck was made of a single piece of Mahogany.
-The top and sides where made of laminated maple which was reinforced with 2 parallel braces.
-There have been a number of changes to this guitar over the years.
-For instance it wasn’t until 1953 that 2 humbuckers appeared on the ES-175.
-Also an all gold hardware version called the ES-295 was released in the 50’s which were the hollow body version of the Les Paul.
-There are two main version of this guitar created between 1949 and the mid 1960‘s.
-Most guitarists are used to the ES-175 / 175D and the ES-295 versions.
+When 1st released the L-4 had a single coil Pick-up (P-90 style) that was mounted near the neck and a volume and tone control with the 1/4 inch Guitar Jack mounted on the rim (side) of the Guitar.
+The Neck was made of a single piece of Mahogany.
+The Top & Sides where made of laminated maple which was reinforced with 2 parallel braces.
+There have been a number of changes to this Guitar over the years.
+For instance it wasn’t until 1953 that 2 Humbuckers appeared on the ES-175.
+Also an all gold hardware version called the ES-295 was released in the 50s which were the hollow-body version of the Les Paul.
+There are 2 main version of this Guitar created between 1949 and the mid 1960‘s.
+Most Guitarists are used to the ES-175 / 175D and the ES-295 versions.

 The original are very similar to today’s version with some exception.
-For the most part the number of frets on the neck didn’t change (20 frets).
+For the most part the number of Frets on the Neck didn’t change (20 Ffrets).
 The Florentine Cut-Away body style also didn’t change.
-The first version was made of maple and had a single P-90 pickup and had the designation of ES-175.
-It also had only 19 frets with neck to body joint at the 14th fret.
-Some of the models did use Alnico pickups in the middle 1950’s.
-In 1957 the number of frets on the neck was increased to 20 this followed the addition of a fancier tailpiece (1956).
-The trapeze style tailpiece was replaced with one that had a ‘T’ shaped centre which had a zip zag pattern on the sides.
+The 1st version was made of maple and had a single P-90 Pick-up and had the designation of ES-175.
+It also had only 19 Frets with Neck to Body joint at the 14th Fret.
+Some of the Models did use Alnico Pick-ups in the middle 1950’s.
+In 1957 the number of Frets on the Neck was increased to 20 this followed the addition of a fancier Tailpiece (1956).
+The Trapeze style Tailpiece was replaced with one that had a ‘T’ shaped centre which had a zig-zag pattern on the sides.

 In 1959 the natural finish was discontinued and some finish variations where released but for the most part the sunburst finish was used.
 Today’s version of the Gibson L-4CES comes with 2 ‘57 vintage humbuckers and sides and back is made of Mahogany.
-It’s now available in both natural and vintage sunburst finishes.
-One variation with the current model is the carved solid spruce top instead of maple.
-The neck is still 24.75″ scale length and made of a single piece of Mahogany.
-The neck still has 20 frets and an ebony fretboard (not rosewood) with Pearl split parallelogram inlays and a single-ply white binding around the top of the neck.
-The neck profile is the ES style (Electric Spanish) with vintage tulip tuners.
-The width of the nut at the top is 1 11/16″.
-The electronics are in the standard configuration with two ’57 classic humbucker pickups with two volume and two tone controls (one for each pickup) and of course the 3-way pickup selector switch.
+It’s now available in both natural & vintage Sunburst finishes.
+One variation with the current model is the carved solid spruce Top instead of maple.
+The Neck is still 24.75″ scale length and made of a single piece of Mahogany.
+The Neck still has 20 Frets and an ebony Fretboard (not Rosewood) with Pearl split parallelogram Inlays and a single-ply white binding around the top of the Neck.
+The Neck profile is the ES style (Electric Spanish) with vintage tulip Tuners.
+The width of the Nut at the top is 1-11/16″.
+The Electronics are in the standard configuration with 2 – ’57 classic humbucker Pick-ups with 2 Volume and 2 Tone Controls (one for each pickup) and of course the 3-way Pick-up selector Switch.
 Features:-

-- Multi-ply white and black binding on the top with a single-ply binding on the back
+- Multi-ply white & black binding on the Top with a single-ply binding on the Back

 - Gold Hardware